-Services, Diagnostic Services, Restorative Services, Endodontics, Periodontics, Extractions, Prosthodontics, and Other Oral/Maxillofacial Surgery

-The plan pays up to Calendar Year Maximum of \$1,000.
+Services, Diagnostic Services, Restorative Services, Endodontics, Periodontics, Extractions, Prosthodontics, and Other Oral/Maxillofacial Surgery There is no coinsurance or copayment for optional dental services The plan pays up to Calendar Year Maximum of \$1,000.
 All covered services are subject to the Calendar Year Maximum and the Delta Dental Fee Schedule.
-Services received from a dentist in an emergency situation are subject to plan rules and cost sharing.
+Services You pay amounts over the Delta Dental Fee Schedule received from a dentist in an emergency situation are subject to plan rules and cost sharing.
+Amounts over the Fee Schedule do not apply to plan maximum out-of-pocket